 About Amphibious Warships

 Amphibious Warships were created in the late 1800s, around the time of the Battle of Pisagua.
 The military needed an effective way to carry its troops and cargo during amphibious tasks and operations.
 In turn, the first amphibious warship was created by the Chilean government.

-When World War I started, the U.S. military began experimenting with constructing amphibious warships.
+When World War I started, the U.S. military started experimenting with constructing amphibious warships.
 By 1933, the U.S. Marines and the U.S. Navy set up the Fleet Marine Force (FMF), a special forces operation that designed and constructed amphibious warships and Naval fleets.

 Shortly after, the FMF began constructing vessels known as “Higgins Boats,” which were large vessels with extra-wide ramps that could carry over 30 troops, a vehicle, and cargo.

 The Royal Navy (British) began creating numerous amphibious warships, such as the LCT Mark 1, LCT Mark 2, and the LCT Mark 3.
 Each vessel created could hold additional troops and cargo.

 The U.S. military, going by the British military’s vessel designs, created the LCT Mark 5, which was capable of holding 150 tons of cargo and hundreds of troops.
 Numerous amphibious warships designs followed, leading to many new amphibious warship including: